abhmul/InstallCUDA-Kerasv2/README.md

 sh step1.sh
 ```

 It's really that easy.
 When the script finishes the machine will reboot, so you'll get disconnected.
-Wait for a couple minutes, refresh your EC2 Console webpage, and reconnect to your instance
+Wait for a couple minutes, refresh your EC2 Console webpage, and reconnect to your instance.

+**Note**: If you see a prompt that about */boot/grub/menu.lst*, select *Install the package maintainer's version*.

 ## Step 2